jspenger/sporks3/README.md

 Sporks3 leverages the Scala 3 macro system to make the serialization/pickling process as safe as possible.
 It does so by the following principles (c.f. [[Miller, Haller, and Odersky 2014]](https://link.springer.com/chapter/10.1007/978-3-662-44202-9_13), [[Haller 2022]](https://dl.acm.org/doi/10.1145/3550198.3550428)).

-**SporkObjectBuilder.**
+**SporkBuilder.**
-Compile time checks ensure that any `SporkObjectBuilder` is a top-level object, therefore satisfying the [portable-scala-reflect](https://github.com/portable-scala/portable-scala-reflect) requirements.
+Compile time checks ensure that any `SporkBuilder` is a top-level object, therefore satisfying the [portable-scala-reflect](https://github.com/portable-scala/portable-scala-reflect) requirements.
 Thus, invoking the `pack` and `unwrap` methods are guaranteed to not cause a runtime error.
-Further, as a `SporkObjectBuilder` is a top-level object, it can only access other top-level singleton objects.
+Further, as a `SporkBuilder` is a top-level object, it can only access other top-level singleton objects.

 **SporkClassBuilder.**
 Compile time checks ensure that any `SporkClassBuilder` is concrete; has a public constructor; and is a not a local class, e.g. nested inside a method, thus satisfying the [portable-scala-reflect](https://github.com/portable-scala/portable-scala-reflect) requirements